How to travel between Osaka and Kyoto

 - Nankai Railway connects Namba to Kansai Airport, Wakayama and Mount Koya (Koyasan).

-- Hankyu Railway connects Umeda Station with northern Osaka, Kobe and Kyoto.
+- Hankyu Railway connects Osaka-Umeda Station with northern Osaka, Kobe and Kyoto.

 - Kintetsu Railway connects Osaka with many destinations in the southern Kansai Region, including Nara, Kyoto, Asuka, Yoshino, Ise and Nagoya.
 Lines start at Namba (Osaka-Namba Station), Tennoji (Osaka-Abenobashi Station) and Nagata Station.

 - Hanshin Railway connects Osaka with Kobe.
-The lines start at Umeda and Namba Stations.
+The lines start at Osaka-Umeda and Osaka-Namba Stations.

 - Keihan Railway connects central Osaka with central Kyoto and Uji.
 The lines start at Yodoyabashi and Nakanoshima Stations.